-- Income-splitting You can gift funds to your spouse/common law partner (spouse/partner) or adult child to allow them to contribute to their own TFSA (subject to their personal TFSA contribution limit).
-Income earned within a spouse's/partner's or adult child's TFSA will not be attributed back to you. - Consider holding investments in your TFSA that would otherwise be taxed at high rates outside of a registered account, such as interest income-producing investments.
+- Income-splitting You may gift funds to your spouse/commonlaw partner ("spouse/partner") or adult child to allow them to contribute to their own TFSA (subject to their personal TFSA contribution limit).
+Income earned within a spouse's/partner's or adult child's TFSA will not be attributed back to you.4 - Consider holding investments in your TFSA that would otherwise be taxed at high rates outside of a registered account, such as interest income-producing investments.